vmware-archive/cbapi/server_apis/python/example/bulk/README.md

 * The script must run on the Carbon Black Enterprise Server.
 * If the Carbon Black Server deployment is a cluster deployment, the script must run on every minion node of interest
 * The script must run with root privileges
-* The server must be configured to "save off" incoming sensor event logs
+* The server must be configured to "save off" incoming sensor event logs OR the server must be configured to publish incoming events of interest over the RabbitMQ pub/sub bus.

 ### Configuring the Carbon Black Server to Save Off Sensor Event Logs